-The redundancy can be achieved in two ways: either by deploying billing, SIP and database clusters or by dispersing the systems across multiple sites.
-The latter solution provides high-availability and geo-redundancy options.
+In most cases, the redundancy can be achieved in two ways: by deploying billing, SIP, and database clusters, or by dispersing the systems across multiple sites.
+The latter solution provides high-availability and georedundancy options.

-Do I need to deploy a dispatching SBC if I already have the PortaSIP® cluster?
+Do I need to deploy a dispatching SBC (DSBC) if I already have the PortaSIP® cluster?